Kuhn's Theorem for Games of the Extensive Form with Unawareness: Introduction

+Finally, we extend Kuhn's Theorem to the second notion of a strategy profile being consistent with a node, the notion of a node ``objectively'' occurring with a strategy profile rather than ``subjectively'' being reached by a strategy profile.
+We also extend Kuhn's Theorem to $T$-partial games, where a $T$-partial game consists of a game of the extensive form with unawareness for which the join of trees is $T$ and all relevant less expressive trees.
+Such $T$-partial games model the strategic situation from the point of view of a player whose awareness level is given by whatever can be described by the tree $T$.

+We conclude with a discussion of the notions of perfect recall and strategies in games with unawareness.
+In particular, we speculate about whether players could take actions of which they themselves are unaware of and point to a connection to what has been called situation awareness in military science and psychology.

-Kuhn's Theorem for games of the extensive form with unawareness helps to establish the foundation of games with unawareness.
-This paper is motivated by prior work on self-confirming equilibrium in which the result of this paper is invoked to define what we believe is a meaningful notion of equilibrium in games with unawareness, a notion that can be interpreted both as a steady state of conceptions and play (see Schipper, 2021).
-Various applications of games of the extensive form with unawareness have been developed in the literature.
-Verifiable disclosure and the failure of unraveling of information is analyzed by Heifetz, Meier, and Schipper (2021); see Li and Schipper (2024) for an experiment.
-Schipper and Woo (2019) study political campaigning.
-Filiz-Ozbay (2012) analyzes disclosure before insurance contracts, Francetich and Schipper (2024) analyze the incentives of an agent for raising the awareness of a principal before screening by the latter, and Pram and Schipper (2025) introduce dynamic elaboration VCG mechanisms for implementation of efficient outcomes at the pooled awareness level in conditional dominant strategies.
-We have now all game theoretic tools ready to revisit interesting problems in economics and explore how the presence of unawareness may change predictions; see Schipper (2025) for a bibliography of the growing literature.
+We hope that our extension of Kuhn's Theorem further facilitates the growing literature on unawareness.
+Various applications of games of the extensive form with unawareness have already been developed in the literature.
+For instance, verifiable disclosure and the failure of unraveling of information are analyzed by Heifetz, Meier, and Schipper (2021); see Li and Schipper (2025) for an experiment.
+Schipper and Woo (2019) study political awareness in political campaigning.
+Filiz-Ozbay (2012) analyzes disclosure before insurance contracts, Francetich and Schipper (2026) analyze the incentives of an agent for raising the awareness of a principal before screening by the latter, and Pram and Schipper (2025) introduce dynamic elaboration VCG mechanisms for implementation of efficient outcomes at the pooled awareness level in conditional dominant strategies.
+We have now all game theoretic tools ready to revisit interesting problems in game theory and economics, and explore how the presence of unawareness may change predictions; see Schipper (2025) for a bibliography of the growing literature.

-We should state upfront that this paper has nothing to contribute to decision making under absentmindedness (see Piccione and Rubinstein, 1997, and the special issue on imperfect recall in Games and Economic Behavior 1997) beyond the fact that perfect recall also implies non-absentmindedness in games of the extensive form with unawareness.
-Readers might be interested in more extreme notions of absentmindedess where players become unaware of events that they had been aware of previously, but such situations are outside current models of games of the extensive form with unawareness.

 The paper is organized as follows: The next section spells out in detail games of the extensive form with unawareness.
 Section~\ref{strategies} introduces various notions of strategies.
-Kuhn's Theorem is extended to games of the extensive form with unawareness in Section~\ref{KT_section}.
+The formal results are contained in Section~\ref{KT_section}.
+Section~\ref{discussion} concludes with a discussion.